AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Preliminary

-Generalized $f$-mean~\citep{kolmogorov1930notion} is a generalized framework of the mean by using a monotonically increasing differentiable function $f:\mathbb{R}\rightarrow\mathbb{R}$.
-Given a set of weights $\{w_i\in\mathbb{R}^+ \mid \sum_{i}w_i =1\}$ and the set of corresponding input elements $\{u_i\in\mathbb{R}\}$, the generalized $f$-mean is defined as: The $m_f$ applies a nonlinear transformation to the inputs, combines them with weights in the transformed domain, and maps the result back to the original domain.
+The $m_f$ applies a nonlinear transformation to the inputs, combines them with weights in the transformed domain, and maps the result back to the original domain.
 The well-known means, such as the arithmetic mean and geometric mean, have \textit{homogeneity}, which stands for a scale-free property $m_{f}\big(\{w_i\},\{c \cdot u_i\}\big) = c \cdot m_{f}\big(\{w_i\},\{u_i\}\big)$ for $c>0$.
 The generalized $f$-mean is homogeneous only when $f$ belongs to the unique class of functions \citep{hardy1952inequalities,amari2007integration}:

 This family includes various notable examples, such as the weighted arithmetic mean for $\alpha = -1$, the weighted geometric mean for $\alpha = 1$, the weighted harmonic mean for $\alpha=3$, and $\min\{ u_i \},\max\{ u_i \}$ for $\alpha \rightarrow \infty$ and $\alpha \rightarrow -\infty$, respectively.